Change Data Capture (CDC)

 Source Store Requirements

-Debezium is using Postgresql's logical decoding slot for streaming changes from the given relational source table.
-When creating the CDC pipeline, the user can specify an existing slot's name to be used for the job.
+Debezium uses Postgresql's logical decoding slot for streaming changes from the given relational source table.
+When you create the CDC pipeline, you can specify an existing slot's name to use for the job.
 If not, DeltaStream creates a new replication slot.
-When creating the source POSTGRESQL Store, the provided username has to have enough privileges to use an existing replication slot or create a new one.
-For more information on replication slots in Postgresql check here.
-Moreover, the source POSTGRESQL store needs to use logical decoding with the write-ahead log (WAL).
-This means that wal_level should be set to logical in the source relational database.
+When creating the source POSTGRESQL Store, the provided username must have enough privileges to use an existing replication slot or create a new one.
+For more information on replication slots in PostgreSQL, see the Postgres documentation.
+Moreover, the source POSTGRESQL store must use logical decoding with the write-ahead log (WAL).
+This means you should set wal_level to logical in the source relational database.

 Considerations